fraud-intelligence-limited/fil-documentation/src/tutorials/signing-transactions.md

 # Signing transactions

-Every operation that contains `…/assemble` in its path and has a mirroring endpoint (e.g., [assembling a contribution](../api-specification/contribution-controller/assembling-a-contribution.md) -> [submitting a contribution](../api-specification/contribution-controller/submitting-a-contribution.md)) requires its `transactionBase64` string retrieved from the first request to be signed as a Hex before it is used for the second one.
+Every operation that contains `…/assemble` in its path and has a mirroring endpoint (e.g., [assembling a contribution](../api-specification/contribution-controller/assembling-a-contribution.md) -> [submitting a contribution](../api-specification/contribution-controller/submitting-a-contribution.md)) requires its transaction to be represented as a `transactionHex` string retrieved from the first request to be signed as a Hex before it is used for the second one.

 For reference, see any of the following tutorials:
 - [Submitting a contribution](./submitting-a-contribution.md)
 - [Flagging a contribution](./flagging-a-contribution.md)

-To sign a transaction, you need to provide the following input data: the public and private keys of the Iroha 2 key pair, and an unsigned transaction string in Base64.

 The exact implementation to your system may vary depending on the specific SDK or programming language being used.
 However, the overall sequence of events to sign a transaction should be the following:
-1. Obtain (create? retrieve?) the `keyPair` object from the Hex strings.
+1. Create a `keyPair` object from the public and private keys of the Iroha 2 key pair.
-2. Retrieve the Base64 string of the required transaction.
+2. Retrieve the Hex string of the required transaction.
-3. Decode the transaction string as Hex (?).
+3. Decode the retrieved transaction Hex string.
-4. Sign the transaction.
+4. Sign the decoded transaction.
-5. Re-encode the transaction to Hex format.
+5. Re-encode the signed transaction to Hex format.

 The resulting encoded transaction Hex string can be used as the body for requests to the following endpoints:
 ```http